 Introduction

 Throughout the SARS-CoV-2 pandemic, the importance of super spreading has been imprinted upon our cultural consciousness due to the high visibility of such cases and events; however, in the field of epidemiology the significance of certain individuals being responsible for a disproportionate number of infections is par for the course.
 One of the earliest and most quintessential examples of super spreading, Typhoid Mary, was documented over a century ago (Brooks 1996).
-Not only have epidemiologist long known about the existence of super spreaders, but they have shown that a significant number of high-profile outbreaks throughout modern history, including HIV, MERS, Ebola, and SARS, in addition to SARS-CoV-2, have also been driven by super spreaders (Lui et al. 2020, Kain et al. 2021, May and Anderson, 1987, Wong et al. 2015, Gani and Leach 2004).
+Not only have epidemiologists long known about the existence of super spreaders, but they have shown that a significant number of high-profile outbreaks throughout modern history, including HIV, MERS, Ebola, and SARS, in addition to SARS-CoV-2, have also been driven by super spreaders (Lui et al. 2020, Kain et al. 2021, May and Anderson, 1987, Wong et al. 2015, Gani and Leach 2004).
 In some well-studied outbreaks, such as SARS, information about identified super spreaders has been recorded in great detail, going so far as to find their respective secondary infection rates, contact rates and other relevant measurements (Stein 2011, Shen et al. 2004).
 Rudimentary information about specific super spreaders, however, offers limited insight into the epidemiological function of super spreaders on a broader scale.
-This is because ‘super-spreader’ is a general term for any individual that has a disproportionately high secondary infection rate; there are multiple paths by which an individual can become classified as a super spreader.
-For example, the previously mentioned Typhoid Mary was a super spreader by way of having low virulence and recovery, while one of the documented SARS super spreaders had a high level of virulence and contact rate (Brooks 1996, Shen et al. 2004).
+This is because ‘super-spreader’ is a general term for any individual that has a disproportionately high secondary infection rate, but there are multiple paths by which an individual can become a super spreader.
+For example, Typhoid Mary was a super spreader by way of having low virulence and recovery, while one of the documented SARS super spreaders had a high level virulence and contact rate (Brooks 1996, Shen et al. 2004).
 This suggests that epidemiological patterns are driven by individual variation in traits that are pertinent to the spread of a disease.